Weaning and extubation

 Explain weaning-induced pulmonary oedema.
 How would you recognise and treat it?

-Transition to spontaneous breathing increases LV afterload and venous return; susceptible patients may develop pulmonary oedema during SBT.
+Transition to spontaneous breathing increases LV afterload and venous return, susceptible patients may develop pulmonary oedema during SBT.

-• Mechanism: more negative intrathoracic pressure → ↑ venous return and ↑ LV transmural pressure (afterload) → LV failure/pulmonary congestion; sympathetic surge may contribute.
+• Mechanism: more negative intrathoracic pressure → ↑ venous return and ↑ LV transmural pressure (afterload) → LV failure/pulmonary congestion, sympathetic surge may contribute.

-• Recognition: SBT failure with tachypnoea, hypoxaemia, hypertension, frothy secretions, new crackles; rising BNP; echo/ultrasound supportive (B-lines, LV dysfunction).
+• Recognition: SBT failure with tachypnoea, hypoxaemia, hypertension, frothy secretions, new crackles, rising BNP, echo/ultrasound supportive (B-lines, LV dysfunction).

-• Treatment: return to ventilatory support with PEEP/CPAP; diuresis; vasodilators if hypertensive; treat ischaemia; consider NIV post-extubation if appropriate.
+• Treatment: return to ventilatory support with PEEP/CPAP, diuresis, vasodilators if hypertensive, treat ischaemia, consider NIV post-extubation if appropriate.

 Describe a high-risk extubation strategy for a patient with a known difficult airway.